ccammack/ccammack.com/content/posts/automatically-crop-screenshots-using-imagemagick/index.md

 }
 {{< /highlight >}}

-This batch file works on the command line and can also serve as a drop target so files can be automatically cropped by dragging and dropping them onto the batch file.
+The resulting batch file works on the command line and can also serve as a drop target so images can be automatically cropped by dragging and dropping them onto the batch file.